 In this case, the loss is limited if FL declines but is unlimited if the stock rallies.
 This strategy, selling the stock and buying a January call option such as the January $32 call for about $2.50 could be a tax efficient strategy.

 These trading strategies are examples of how options are a versatile tool and could meet many of your trading objectives.
 These are the type of strategies that are explained and used in Stock Trading Tips Options Insider service.
-To learn more about how options can be used to meet your goals, click here for details on Options Insider.
+To learn more about how options can be used to meet your goals, click here to see more for details on Options Insider.